kbayliss/wagtail/docs/reference/contrib/settings_global.md

 ### Using in Django templates

-Add the `wagtail.contrib.settings_global.context_processors.global_settings` context processor to your settings:
+Add the `wagtail.contrib.settings_global.context_processors.generic_settings` context processor to your settings:

 ```python
 TEMPLATES = [